top of page

 How much does it cost?

 As Theatre Now is an artist service organization and the producer of SOUND BITES, we cover the majority of your expenses and costs.
-We're the only short musical theatre festival that offer artists honorariums and rehearsal reimbursements for each piece.
+We're the only short musical theatre festival that offers artists honorariums and rehearsal reimbursements for each piece.
 That being said, there are some out-of-pocket costs depending on your show's requirements (cast & creative team size, number of rehearsals, size of rehearsal space, etc.) and personal choice.
 Most of these costs relate to specific set-dressing, props and costumes for your show and additional personnel such as musicians.

-Ready to submit your show?
+Ready to submit?

 Guidelines